tkr22777/teaching-kg-574/04_devices.md

 ```

 ## Router
-- Connects different networks (e.g., your home network to the Internet, or two office segments).
+- Connects different networks (home LAN to the Internet, or LAN to LAN).
-- Chooses a path for traffic between networks; can enforce rules and share one public IP among many devices (home NAT).
+- Chooses where to send traffic between networks.
+- Lets many devices share one public address using NAT.
+- Acts as the default gateway so devices can reach other networks.
+- Often provides a basic firewall and rules (e.g., port forwarding).

 ```mermaid
 graph LR